-If you are interested in an elegant a holiday, what about a winery tour in California?
+If you are interested in an elegant holiday, what about a winery tour in California?

-People can enjoy even dipping in a hot tub at Paso Robles.
+People can enjoy even a dip in a hot tub at Paso Robles.

 If you regard California State as a nation, it would be the fourth-greatest wine producing country in the world after Italy, France, and Spain.

 The history of California wine is far older than anticipated.